 Tortuga Bay - Bahia Tortuga (Google Maps)

 Opened from 6 am to 5 pm.
-The entrance is fenced and you need to register at the ranger station.
+The entrance is fenced, and you need to register at the ranger station.
 The trail leads along huge opuntias and is roughly 4 km long one way.
-It took us 1.5 hours to get here with lots of photo stops espcially for marine iguanas.
-The white sandy beach of the Tortuga Bay is utterly amazing with marine iguanas coming back from the sea.
+It took us 1.5 hours to get here with lots of photos stops, especially for marine iguanas.
+The white sandy beach of the Tortuga Bay is utterly amazing, with marine iguanas coming back from the sea.
 Turtles lay their eggs during the night in the warm wet season.
 The nesting sides are marked; keep out here.
-For snorkeling you walk around the bay to a protected lagoon.
-The access is easy during low tide and trees provide shade.
-During high tide it may be difficult to reach the beach and most is flooded.
+For snorkeling, you walk around the bay to a protected lagoon.
+The access is easy during low tide, and trees provide shade.
+During high tide, it may be challenging to reach the beach and, most are flooded.
 Lots of green turtles are in the lagoon during low tide.
 However, the visibility is just poor; I bumped almost into a huge turtle.
 The water here is very salty.
 You can either walk to get here or take a water taxi from Puerto Ayora.
 We walked all the way to the bay, which was worth to do and took the boat back for $10 p.p.
 The service is offered every hour or so.
 The skipper walks around the beach and lets the people know when the water taxi departs.

 El Garrapatero (Google Maps)